TOEFL 2026 Scoring: How to Get 25+ on Writing

 What is a good TOEFL score out of 30?

-For the TOEFL writing section (scored out of 30): 24-27 is a good score suitable for most university programs.
-28-30 is excellent and competitive for top schools.
-20-23 is adequate for less competitive programs.
-Aim for at least 25 if applying to ranked universities.
+On the prior 0-30 writing scale — the one most published requirements still reference — 24-27 is a good score for most university programs, 28-30 is excellent and competitive for top schools, and 20-23 is adequate for less competitive programs.
+Aim for the equivalent of at least 25 if applying to ranked universities.
+Current score reports express writing as a 1.0-6.0 band.

 Visual Summary: TOEFL Writing Scoring at a Glance